mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 The Mendix Cloud has multiple mitigations for disasters, including high availability with deployment to multiple availability zones, scaling, and auto-recovery.

 Disaster recovery tests are performed quarterly on the Mendix Platform.
-These tests are reported in our ISAE 3402 Type II report, SOC 1 Type II report, SOC 2 Type II, and ISO/IEC 27001:2013 certification.
+These tests are reported in our ISAE 3402 Type II report, SOC 1 Type II report, SOC 2 Type II report, and ISO/IEC 27001:2013 certification.

 ### 2.2 Does the Mendix Cloud Offers High Availability & Auto-Recovery?